2025 Red Sea tourist submarine disaster: Aftermath

-Following the sinking, The Egyptian Navy and the Egyptian Coast Guard launched a swift rescue operation, with emergency teams retrieving 39 survivors, 14 of whom were hospitalized.
+Following the sinking, the Egyptian Navy and the Egyptian Coast Guard launched an urgent rescue operation, with emergency teams rescuing 39 survivors, 14 of whom were hospitalized.
 Red Sea governor Amr Hanafy assured that an investigation was underway to determine the cause of the accident.
 Meanwhile, Russian consular officials arrived in Hurghada to assist the families of the deceased and survivors, some of whom required medical treatment for injuries and shock.

 Sindbad Submarines immediately suspended all excursions and canceled upcoming trips.
 The company, which described itself as having "years of experience" in underwater tourism, faced scrutiny over its safety protocols.
 While Sindbad claimed its submarines were engineered in Finland and built to withstand depths of up to 75 meters, survivors and past passengers raised concerns about the lack of safety drills and emergency preparedness.

 Concerns have been raised about the impact of the sinking on Egyptian tourism in the area, following several high-profile incidents (including several shark attacks between 2022 and 2024 off the coast of Hurghada) and more than one incident of boats capsizing since 2021.